Harriet2004/Operating-Systems2/README.md

 To clean the directory and remove compiled files, run: make clean

+## Generating Input Files
+To generate test sequences of memory allocation and deallocation commands: chmod +x p2_gen.sh
+./p2_gen.sh 20 > datafile
+where datafile is the name of the file which has the commands required to be carried out.
+[Name of the file can be anything]

+For this example, this will create a file named `datafile` with 20 interleaved `alloc` and `dealloc` commands for testing.

 ## Running the Program
+For this program, we will be using the file 'datafile', if any other file has to be created, it can be done with the commands given above

 To run the program with the **First-Fit** strategy:
 ./firstfit datafile
 where datafile is the name of the file which has the commands required to be carried out.